andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

 The solution is put together in an [R Shiny application](https://adcamp.shinyapps.io/group_assignment/) accessible from a web browser.
 A user can upload relevant files, and download the results.

+In comparison to the solution in part 1 of this project, this approach is simple and much more effective.

 The overall process for the user is very quick – much better than multiple days rearranging index cards.